anicolson/DeepXi/README.md

 2. `source ~/venv/DeepXi/bin/activate`
 3. `pip install --upgrade tensorflow-gpu`
 4. `pip install -r requirements.txt`

+If a GPU is not going to be used, replace step 3 with:
+3. `pip install --upgrade tensorflow`

 How to Use the Deep Xi Scripts
 -----